Subscribe to updates

 Cornwall Road Safety Strategy

-A significant portion of the meeting was scheduled to be dedicated to the Cornwall Road Safety Strategy.
-The strategy aims to eliminate fatal and serious injuries on Cornwall's roads by 2040, with interim targets of a 50% reduction by 2030.
-The approach is based on the internationally recognised Safe System model, which acknowledges that human error is inevitable and that road networks should be designed to minimise the severity of collisions when mistakes occur.
-The strategy outlines six key objectives, including embedding Safe System principles, targeting resources effectively, improving safety for all road users, reducing transport-related harm, delivering focused education, and strengthening partnership working.
-An action plan is structured around five components of the Safe System: Safe Roads and Roadsides, Safe Road Users, Safe Speeds, Safe Vehicles, and Post-Crash Response.
-The report highlighted that while overall casualty numbers have declined, the proportion of collisions resulting in death or serious injury remains a concern, particularly for young drivers, motorcyclists, older people, and rural road users.
-The strategy is supported by an increase in targeted investment into road safety, funded through the consolidated Local Transport Funding Settlement.
+The committee was scheduled to consider the Cornwall Road Safety Strategy, which aims to eliminate fatal and serious injuries on the roads by 2040, with interim targets of a 50% reduction by 2030.
+The strategy is built around the Safe System approach, acknowledging that human error is inevitable and that road networks should be designed to minimise the severity of collisions.
+Six key objectives were outlined, including embedding Safe System principles, targeting resources effectively, improving safety for all road users, reducing wider transport-related harm, delivering focused education, and strengthening partnership working.
+An Action Plan details delivery across five components: Safe Roads and Roadsides, Safe Road Users, Safe Speeds, Safe Vehicles, and Post-Crash Response.
+The strategy also includes a Road Safety Communications Plan to ensure targeted messaging and promote shared responsibility.
+The report highlighted that while total casualties have declined, the proportion of collisions resulting in death or serious injury remains a concern, with young drivers, motorcyclists, older people, and rural road users identified as the highest-risk groups.
+The strategy is supported by a commitment of £3 million in targeted investment into road safety by 2029/30, funded through the Local Transport Funding Settlement.

-Questions from Members to Cabinet Members
+Questions to Cabinet Members

 Public Questions